Feature #2919

 The basic python loader works fine, it seems.
 Though, the swig file doesnt seem to handle python # comments at all, so theres “""comments""” everywhere instead.

-#2 Updated by Kelley-Hoskins Nathan almost 5 years ago
+#2 Updated by Kelley-Hoskins Nathan over 5 years ago

 • Status changed from New to Feedback